 • The dangers of multitasking and not valuing the power of focus on a single task at a time.
 We call this the “multitasker.”

-Below you will find the “antidotes” or mindsets to “fight” these “viruses”.
+The “antidotes” or mindsets to “fight” these “viruses”

 The player mindset focuses on your capacity to respond when facing a challenging situation, your “response-ability” — the shift in focus from what is out of your control to what you can control.
 It is present and future focused, while “victims” are often stuck in the past and attached to “this is how we’ve always done it.”
 The intent is to solve the problem at hand with agility and speed instead of pondering the past and looking for blame, which is counterproductive.

 The learner mindset is the capacity to acknowledge that what we see and interpret is hinged on what we are capable of seeing based on our own story, beliefs and how we make meaning of the world around us.
 There are many different perspectives and a wide range of opportunities that arise once we open up with a humble attitude that allows us to learn new things.
 That way we can detach from the stories we tell ourselves and don’t believe them as if they were the ultimate truth.
 When you stop trying to prove others wrong, opportunities will appear for you to find an effective solution.
 The aim is to find a solution for the organization to be as effective as possible, not trying to be right.